brandonpittman/brandonpittman/README.md

 ## Description

 Originally from Cincinnati, I've been in Aichi, Japan since 2004 (not counting a 1 year stint back home from mid-2005 to mid-2006).
-I was an English teach for quite a while here and after discovering my interest in programming, I left the easy-going life of an English teacher in Japan for the soul-crushing life of a web (developer/designer/director).
+I was an English teacher for quite a while here and after discovering my interest in programming, I left the easy-going life of an English teacher in Japan for the soul-crushing life of a web (developer/designer/director).
 I've worn a lot of hats here.
 I've been to